ourstudio-se/puan-python/docs/source/guide/quickstart.rst

 .. code:: python

     import puan.logic.plog as pl

+    # Whenever a string x is passed as a proposition,
+    # it will default into a puan.variable(id=x, bounds=(0,1)).
-    model = pl.AtLeast("x","y",value=1)
+    model = pl.Any("x","y",variable="A")

-Propositions can also be created from JSON, polyhedron, tuple or dict.
+Propositions can also be created from JSON, tuple or dict.
 See the :ref:`API reference<API>` for details on the formats.
 A proposition can also be converted to those formats.